parya7254/EasyArm/GUIDE.md

 And for the nRF24L01+, search nRF24L01 (without the +) when you go to add symbols and select the NRF24L01_Breakout symbol and place it somewhere and also add another one since we will use 2 for this project.

 <img width="1569" height="737" alt="image" src="https://github.com/user-attachments/assets/fc07f7bc-c3d2-4370-9471-67ce3d8f83ea" />

+Lets also name our parts, to do this double click the "A_" on the Pico you want to be the transmitter, a popup window should appear, type in "Transmitter" and the reference name will be changed like so: